 - Urban Centers Bear the Brunt.
 Nationally, 910 million citizens do not have access to proper sanitation.
 With the rapid increase in population density in cities, there is an increasing strain on water and sanitation services.
-Despite urban centers housing the majority of India’s population, urban sanitation has been underfunded.
+Despite urban centers housing the majority of India’s population, urban sanitation is underfunded.

 - Swachh Bharat’s Toilet Access and Job Creation.
 SMB’s primary objective is to reduce open defecation in India.
-Between 2018 to 2019, 93% of households had access to toilets, a noticeable jump from 77% in the previous year.
+Between 2018 and 2019, 93% of households had access to toilets, a noticeable jump from 77% in the previous year.
 SMB’s efforts have also seen economic benefits, including an increase in job opportunities.
-The construction of the sanitation infrastructure is responsible for employing over two million full-time workers.
-The creation of an additional two million jobs is expected in the coming years.
+The construction of the sanitation infrastructure is responsible for employing more than 2 million full-time workers.
+The creation of an additional 2 million jobs is expected in the coming years.

 - iJal Safe Water Stations.
 The Safe Water Network, a nonprofit organization created by Paul Newman, has reached communities through its iJal water stations.
 The locally owned stations provide access to clean, quality water in communities where water security is scarce.
-In 2019, 86 new stations were built, with a total of 319 stations built, reaching over a million people across 319 communities.
+In 2019, the organization built 86 new stations, adding to the total of 319 stations reaching more than a million people across 319 communities.

 - Better Community Toilets.
 Improper sewer networks and poorly maintained public toilets lead to open defecation.
-The Bill and Melinda Gates Foundation has sought solutions to this crisis, including the Reinvent the Toilet Challenge in 2011.
+The Bill & Melinda Gates Foundation seeks solutions to this crisis, for example, through the Reinvent the Toilet Challenge in 2011.
 The lack of safe public toilets is especially burdening on women.
 To address this concern, the WASH Institute leads the Sunidhi Toilet project.
 The project sees the construction of easily installable, self-cleaning public toilets.

 - WASH Allies.
-USAID and UNICEF have worked in cooperation with the Government of India.
+USAID and UNICEF work in cooperation with the Government of India.
 As of September 2020, USAID reported recent achievements, including greater access to safe drinking water, more household toilets and a decrease in public defecation.
-UNICEF has aided in the education and implementation of hygiene, particularly in schools and health facilities.
+UNICEF aids in the education and implementation of hygiene, particularly in schools and health facilities.

 Recent years have seen several WASH advancements in India.
 The Indian government, large and small businesses as well as nonprofit organizations, are all playing an important part in ensuring access to safe water and sanitation.
 Education and creative solutions are made possible thanks to hard work and global cooperation.